Skip to Content

 Single Intent Visas

-If are you not interested in permanently immigrating to the United States, a single intent visa may be able to help you accomplish your goals.
+If you are not interested in permanently immigrating to the United States, a single intent visa may help you accomplish your goals.
 Single intent visa beneficiaries cannot seek green cards while in the country.
 However, they can be useful if you wish to temporarily travel to, study, or work in the U.S.

 Our Chicago visa services can help you obtain a variety of single intent visas, including: